 Digital forensic investigation required tools to extract desired information from the devices.
-Several commercial tools are exist for forensic investigation however huge amount is required to buy.
+Several commercial tools exist for forensic investigation however huge amount is required to buy.
 Open source community also contributed in this field and there are several open source tools for digital forensic field.
 In this article, best tools related to digital forensic will be explored.

 1) SIFT (SANS Investigative Forensic Toolkit)